AlexandeC3U/IIoT/testing/services/protocol-gateway.md

 | 3 | Topics auto-populate | Should see `dev/simulator/plc001/...` tree |
 | 4 | Check message format | JSON with `v`, `u`, `q`, `ts` fields |

-> ⚠️ **Note:** The Docker MQTT Explorer (port 4000) may have connectivity issues.
-Use EMQX Dashboard or the desktop app instead.
+> 💡 **Tip:** EMQX Dashboard WebSocket Client is recommended as it's built into the broker and always works.

 **Expected MQTT message format (compact):**